xpavlic4/book-extracts/sports/golf/Earn Your Edge - Decoding Excellence in Golf & Life.md

+# Phil Kenyon | Ep/041
+* simplest drill to improve your start line is gate
+* if you try to consciously change something you need a feedback
+* one ball and never hit the same putt twice
 # Jamie Mulligan | Ep/052
 * keep better in following a process

 # Todd Herman | Ep/054
 * people care what others think about them